kubernetes-retired/service-catalog/REVIEWING.md

 PRs may only be merged after the following criteria are met:

-1. It has been 'LGTM'-ed by 2 different reviewers, each from a different organization and different from the author's organization
+1. It has been 'LGTM'-ed by 2 different reviewers
 1. It has all appropriate corresponding documentation and testcases

 ## LGTMs